gatsbyjs/gatsby/docs/contributing/triaging-github-issues.md

 > What do I do if an issue relates to something upstream?

-It’s a good practise to open an issue in the upstream repository in cases like this but isn’t strictly necessary.
+It’s a good practice to open an issue in the upstream repository in cases like this but isn’t strictly necessary.
+Upstream in this case refers to repositories that house dependencies for Gatsby.